jmrozanec/cron-utils/README.md

 **Other cron-utils projects**

 You are welcome to visit and use the following cron-utils projects:
  * [htime](https://github.com/jmrozanec/htime): A Java library to make it easy for humans format a date.
-You no longer need to remember date time formatting chars: just write an example, and you will get the appropiate formatter.
+You no longer need to remember date time formatting chars: just write an example, and you will get the appropriate formatter.
  * [cron-utils-spring](https://github.com/jmrozanec/cron-utils-spring): A Java library to describe cron expressions in human readable language at Spring framework, using cron-utils.
  * [cron-utils-cli](https://github.com/jmrozanec/cron-utils-cli): cron-utils features made available through a CLI.
  * [cron-utils-sisyphus](https://github.com/jmrozanec/cron-utils-sisyphus): A Scala scheduler that supports multiple cron notations.